 Ever since I arrived in Israel last summer, I have been amazed at the prevalence of the psychedelic trance music scene here.
 A genre that I had thought of as underground in my hometown of New York, a small select scene only for the daring and the dark, is so popular here in this tiny, tiny country.
 I hear it on the streets, in people’s cars, on the beach, at the juice stand down the street from my apartment, in the elevator at boutique hotels, EVERYWHERE.
 As music is the universal language that transcends all other boundaries of communication, I found it easy to bond with people over this genre and started to learn a little more about the psytrance scene here.
 Naturally, when I found out that there would be a super secret “nature party”… in the Negev desert… on PURIM, the BIGGEST party weekend in Israel… hosted by the eponymous psytrance label Tip Records, featuring Shpongle, Raja Ram, Hallucinogen, 1200 Micrograms, and more, I knew I had to be there and couldn’t keep the experience to myself.
 Purim is a festive Jewish holiday, and according to Jewish law, it is a good deed for adults of drinking age to get so drunk that they can’t tell the difference between Mordechai (a hero in the Purim story) and Haman (the villain).
 On this holiday, people dress in costume, like Halloween, but for EVERYONE.
 Noisemakers are encouraged.
 Add some untz to the mix, and BOOM – you’ve got yourself a Purim Party.
-Thanks to the beautiful Caeli La, the Prednisolone eye drops Crew, and in conjunction with Sensible Reason, I was fortunate enough to have some follow-up questions about the show answered by the Godfather of Trance himself, Raja Ram.
+Thanks to the beautiful Caeli La, the Lost in Sound Crew, and in conjunction with Sensible Reason, I was fortunate enough to have some follow-up questions about the show answered by the Godfather of Trance himself, Raja Ram.

 Before we begin, I want to thank you for a wonderful show yesterday.
 The energy never ran out, the pulse never stopped, the sun never really rose… It was my first time seeing you play solo, and you really vaporized my senses.
 I can’t imagine what it feels like to have touched so many people with such high energy on the biggest party weekend in this country.